woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-config.md

 +     - WOODPECKER_ADMIN=johnsmith,janedoe
 ```

-To close registration, but allow users who are members of approved organizations:
+To only allow registration of users, who are members of approved organizations:
 ```diff
 # docker-compose.yml
 version: '3'